svntax/godot-near-sdk/README.md

-# godot-near-sdk
+# NEAR SDK for Godot
-A lightweight NEAR SDK for Godot.
+A lightweight NEAR SDK for the Godot game engine.